 Applications for the 2023 Gaza Girls program are now closed.

 If you have any questions, please email Ameera@tomorrowswomen.org

-The first session will be held on May 12, 2022, and include 10 virtual weekly meetings with Palestinian peers.
+The program will be held in Spring 2023 and include 10 virtual weekly meetings with Palestinian peers.
 Two special cultural exchanges with young women in the United States will be held in the month of June.

 Palestinian women, including Palestinians living in Gaza, the West Bank, and Arabs from 48, between the ages of 18-27, who are passionate about social change and peacemaking and who are interested in connecting with their peers to make a positive impact in their communities and the world.

 In 2004, Bessan Abuelaish, a 15-year-old from Gaza, came to our camp in New Mexico.
 Despite the many hardships she had faced during her young life, Bessan refused to give up hope for peace.
 Five years later, Bessan was tragically killed in the fighting between Israel and Gaza, along with her two sisters and a cousin, were tragically killed by Israeli tank shells fired at their home.